 Add the following entry to the end of the file

 Step 3 – Reload Postfix Server

-After making all the changes, reload postfix service to apply all settings.
-Use the following command to reload postfix configuration.
+After making all the changes, reload the postfix service to apply all settings.
+Use the following command to reload the postfix configuration.

 systemctl reload postfix